usnistgov/nist-mud/README.md

 This code is shared for early review.
 It is an implementation of a proposed IETF standard.

+Dynamic name resolution is not yet fully tested.

 ## Copyrights and Disclaimers ##